Tropes associated with the main characters in general:

 Love Confession: Ryouta gives one to Kuroha in chapter 95 as he attempts to press one of Kuroha's harnest buttons.

-Manly Tears: Ryouta displays some in the opening of the anime.
-He also does it in chapter 70 when he sees the moles on Kuroha's breast, and confirms without a doubt that she is his childhood friend, even though she doesn't remember her past due to her powers.
+Manly Tears: Ryouta displays some in the first opening of the anime.
+He also does it in chapter 70/episode 11 when he sees the moles on Kuroha's breast, and confirms without a doubt that she is his childhood friend, even though she doesn't remember her past due to her powers.

 Morality Chain: Ryouta has been acting as one for the Magic Users he's saved.